 S.B.
 No. 2955 amends Section 351.152 of the Texas Tax Code to expand the authority of certain municipalities to utilize specific tax revenues for hotel and convention center projects.
 The bill outlines a comprehensive list of municipalities that qualify based on various population thresholds and geographic criteria.
 Notably, it introduces new eligibility criteria, including a municipality with a population of more than 16,000 but less than 18,000 located in a county with a population exceeding 2.5 million that is adjacent to a county with a population over 2.1 million.
-Additionally, it removes a previous criterion related to municipalities that are county seats of counties with populations of 60,000 or less bordering the Rio Grande, provided they host a U.S. military fort listed in the National Register of Historic Places.
+Additionally, it deletes a previous criterion regarding municipalities that are the county seat of a county with a population of 60,000 or less that borders the Rio Grande, while adding a new requirement for such municipalities to contain a United States military fort listed in the National Register of Historic Places.

-The bill aims to enhance economic development by allowing these municipalities to invest in infrastructure that supports tourism and convention activities, thereby potentially increasing local revenue and job creation.
-The act is set to take effect immediately upon receiving a two-thirds majority vote from both houses of the legislature; otherwise, it will become effective on September 1, 2025.
+The bill aims to enhance the economic development potential of these municipalities by allowing them to invest in infrastructure that supports tourism and convention activities.
+The proposed changes are designed to provide more flexibility and opportunities for municipalities to leverage tax revenues for projects that can stimulate local economies.
+The act will take effect immediately upon receiving a two-thirds vote from both houses of the legislature; otherwise, it will become effective on September 1, 2025.

 Statutes affected: